Minnesota Vikings' Peterson reaches plea deal to avoid jail

 With the NFL under fire for its uneven handling of domestic abuse cases, the Vikings ultimately placed Peterson on the NFL's exempt list, which suspends him from all team activities but continues to pay him his full $11.75 million salary.

-(Additional reporting by Steve Ginsburg in Washington and David Bailey in Minneapolis; Editing by Doina Chiacu and Eric Walsh)
+(Additional reporting by Steve Ginsburg in Washington and David Bailey in Minneapolis; Editing by Doina Chiacu)